CentOS-PaaS-SIG/linchpin/docs/source/examples/workspaces/openshift/README.rst

 Openshift
 =========

-This workspace contains the basic tasks for provisioning and teardown of openshift clusters
+This workspace contains the basic tasks for provisioning resources using openshift endpoint